TritonDataCenter/sdc-headnode/incr-upgrade-scripts/README.md

     # in the papi0 zone
     /opt/smartdc/papi/build/node/bin/node /opt/smartdc/papi/bin/importer --ldif=/var/tmp/packages.ldif

-Then (later if desired), all 'sdcpackage' objects should be removed from UFDS to ensure that other scripts are not depending on this being up to date.
+Then, all 'sdcpackage' objects should be removed from UFDS to ensure that other scripts are not depending on this being up to date.

-    TODO
+    # This packages.ldif dump should be stored somewhere for backup.
+    sdc-ldap s '(objectclass=sdcpackage)' > packages.ldif

+    sdc-ufds search objectclass=sdcpackage dn | json -ga dn \
+        | while read dn; do sdc-ufds delete "$dn"; done

 ## put the DC in maint mode (optional)